 Group Actions and Product Liability

-He also has experience in group action claims under the Data Protection Act 2018, the interplay between the duties of data controllers and processors, as well as in the tort of misuse of private information.
+He also has experience in claims under the Data Protection Act 2018, the interplay between the duties of data controllers and processors, as well as in the tort of misuse of private information.

 Given his significant trial experience for a barrister of his call, he has particular strength in claims that require adept witness handling and cross examination.